- The Systemic Shift Newsletter

 They are your body’s way of responding to a world in flux.

+Beneath the surface, our nervous systems are working overtime.
 They’re reacting to the existential challenges of our time, shaping how we feel, connect, and act.

-I learned that polyvagal theory, developed by Dr. Stephen Porges, offers a fascinating lens for understanding how our nervous systems shape our responses to challenges.
+It offers a fascinating lens for understanding how our nervous systems shape our responses to challenges.

 Sympathetic Overwhelm: The fight-or-flight mode where urgency fuels action, our focus is narrow, and our body tense.
 Here, we need down-regulating practices, such as calming breathing patterns, humming, or non-sleep deep rest.